Key Concepts

 Sanctioned strength65 (24 posts vacant)

-Inquiry and Prosecution WingsNot yet operationalised (Parliamentary panel flag)
+Inquiry and Prosecution WingsNot yet operationalised (Parliamentary panel flag, 2025)

-For Mains: Lokpal has logged 292 complaints in 2024-25 — a significant rise, yet the absolute number remains tiny for a country of 1.4 billion.
+For Mains: Lokpal registered 389 complaints in 2025-26 (till February 2026) — a 33% rise over 2024-25's full-year figure of 292.
+While the three-year trend (166 → 292 → 389) shows improving citizen engagement, the absolute numbers remain tiny for a country of 1.4 billion.
+68% of disposed complaints were closed without action according to a parliamentary panel report.
 The Inquiry and Prosecution Wings have not been made operational despite more than a decade since the Act was passed, which renders Lokpal's investigative capacity weak.
-Compare this with India's CBI caseload (~900 cases per year) or Hong Kong's ICAC (2,500+ complaints/year for a population of 7 million).
+Compare this with Hong Kong's ICAC (2,500+ complaints/year for a population of 7 million).
 The gap reveals a structural accountability deficit.

 State Lokayuktas